collinalexbell/HackMatrix/game-design.md

 # HackMatrix: an RPG about coding a window manager
+## Deadline:
+It seems there will be a nearing *deadline* where
+I might actually be dead if I cross it.

+I despise working in this way... but I have faith
 ## What do I love about Gianetica
 - It brings computing into the physical and social realm
 - It gives people mental power